kagiko/vaultwarden-wiki/Setup-bitwarden_rs-as-a-systemd-service.md

+These instructions require you to have compiled the bitwarden_rs binary.
+If you generated a docker image, you may want to look at [[Running with systemd-docker | Running-with-systemd-docker]]
+## Setup
 Making bitwarden_rs start on system startup and use the other facilities of systemd (e.g. isolation, logging,...) requires a `.service` file.
 The following is a usable starting point:
 ```
 [Unit]